 Conflicts of Commitment

-While financial conflicts of interest often receive the greatest attention, other kinds of conflicts pose equally serious risks to objectivity.
+While financial conflicts of interest often receive the greatest attention, other kinds of conflicts might pose equally serious risks to objectivity and impartiality.
 Conflicts of commitment are usually not financial and do not generally involve gifts or other tangible benefits.
-A leader has a conflict of commitment if s/he has or believes one has duties or obligations to more than one entity, goal, or outcome; or has personal, social, political, or professional hopes for a particular outcome or result.
-The proper response to conflicts of commitment is similar to or the same as that for conflicts of interest--management of the conflict by disclosure, recusal, or elimination of the conflict.
+A leader has a conflict of commitment if they have or believe they have duties or obligations to more than one entity, goal, or outcome, and these duties detract or distract one from meeting AMIA duties.
+A heavy non-AMIA-related travel schedule, for instance, might constitute a conflict of commitment.
+The proper response to conflicts of commitment is similar to or the same as that for conflicts of interest – management of the conflict by disclosure, recusal, or elimination of the conflict.

 Conflicts of Conscience

-A conflict of conscience might arise when an AMIA leader has personal, social, moral or political beliefs, or professional hopes for a particular outcome or result, that diverge from official AMIA positions or positions under consideration.
-Conflicts of conscience can arise when one’s relationships, social, moral or political views are related to one’s AMIA duties.
+A conflict of conscience might arise when an AMIA leader has personal, social, moral or political beliefs, or professional hopes for a particular outcome or result that diverge from official AMIA positions or positions under consideration.
+Conflicts of conscience can arise when one’s relationships or social, moral, or political views intersect with one’s AMIA duties.
 The proper response to conflicts of conscience is similar to or the same as that for conflicts of interest and commitment – management of the conflict by disclosure, recusal, or elimination of the conflict.